sh-zam/guides/rust-android-development.md

 *Note: If you have `armv7`(which is also a `arm32`) architecture. `arm32` binary should run just fine on it.*

+**tl;dr:** Here is the script which I wrote to automate the process: [android-rust-build.sh](https://gist.github.com/sh-zam/a784506a3e21f1a7bee2ba5f93a4ecb6).
+If there are any errors look into the errors section below.

 In order to start we will need [Android NDK](https://developer.android.com/ndk/downloads/).
 Install it and then create a environmental variable with the location.